mchoimis/TSAR/README.md

 # TSAR

-This is an individual repository.
+This is an individual repository prepped for Time Series Analysis in R.